 QRebel is proactive in nature by catching issues early, but so far, users have had to check the dashboard for issues, triage, and prioritize manually every single time.
 Now, with the new Jenkins plugin integration for QRebel, catching performance issues early in the pipeline can be fully automated and customized to function as a quality gate before promoting builds further down the pipeline.

 The new integration allows teams to see immediate and actionable results delivered by QRebel right where they already check their Jenkins builds daily.
 Not only will this raise the confidence level when Jenkins jobs pass, but it will empower easy triaging and issue task creation in a straightforward workflow right from Jenkins.

 Jenkins is mostly known as the means to orchestrate the development process with automation, thus enabling Continuous Integration with Jenkins.
 On top of that, the current DevOps movement towards Continuous Delivery with Jenkins makes hooking into the plugin system of Jenkins a natural next step for QRebel.
 With that in mind, let’s look at the basics of the new plugin.

 The QRebel Jenkins Plugin enables teams to set up three different performance regression quality gates and one global SLA gate, all of which can mark builds as unstable in Jenkins.
 The four gates are:

 2. Excessive IO regressions

 3. Exceptions regressions

-4. SLA global limit exceeded
+4. App-specific SLA limit exceeded

 The first three on the list all work by means of comparing the profiled code performance of the current test run against a baseline build that you as the user can specify.
-Number four on the list, on the other hand, relies only on the performance of the current test run and is used to ensure that a global SLA policy for all tested requests is met.
+Number four on the list, on the other hand, relies only on the performance of the current test run and is used to ensure that an app-specific SLA policy for all tested requests is met.